lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_byok.md

 # Creating virtual server instances with customer-managed encryption
 {: #creating-instances-byok}

 You can create {{site.data.keyword.vsi_is_full}} that use customer-managed encryption for block storage volumes when you have a key management service provisioned that includes your own data encryption key.
+Customer-managed encryption protects your data while in transit and while at rest.
 By default instances are provisioned with a boot volume that includes provider-managed encryption.
 You can provision instances that use customer-managed encryption for the block storage volumes from {{site.data.keyword.cloud_notm}} console or by using the command line interface (CLI).
 {:shortdesc}

 ## Supported key management services for customer-managed encryption